 Remedies for a tickly cough

 A tickly cough caused by cold or flu viruses is simply a symptom of the infection, so the first thing to do is to treat the cold or flu.
 For instance, research has shown that the herb echinacea reduces the severity of symptoms as well as the number of illness days.
-It does this by helping to maintain the body’s resistance by strengthening the immune system.
+It has unique antibacterial and antiviral properties and helps to maintain the body’s resistance by strengthening the immune system.

-- Herbal remedies, such as extracts of spruce or pine shoots, have been used traditionally to help soothe tickly coughs coming from the throat.
+Bronchosan cough syrup containing extracts of spruce or pine shoots, have been used traditionally to help soothe tickly coughs coming from the throat.

 It is unlikely that antibiotics will help people suffering from a tickly cough as these drugs only work on bacteria and most tickly coughs are the result of viral infections.
 Antibiotics may be prescribed by your doctor if an underlying lung condition or a ‘secondary’ bacterial infection is present.

 If an allergy is at the root of the cause conventional anti-histamine medications may help to manage your symptoms.
 PPI medications may be administered by your doctor if acid reflux is indicated.

 Conventional medicines such as cough suppressants aim to reduce the activity of the cough reflex so may help to reduce symptoms in the short-term but may not help to address the underlying cause.